-The ORSA process considers Calpe's own solvency assessment given its risk profile, business objectives and capital management strategy against its regulatory solvency requirement in order to determine whether additional solvency cover is required.
+The ORSA process considers Calpe's own solvency assessment given its risk profile, business objectives and capital management strategy against its regulatory solvency requirement in order to determine whether it has adequate capital to meet its business plan.
 The ORSA also considers the impact on Calpe should it be subject to significant losses arising from both insurance and non-insurance events.
 Against such extreme events, the ORSA considers what actions Calpe management would undertake to mitigate the impact of such events.